-All you really have to do to use this file is to enter stock tickers, symbols for stork indices, commodity price symbols from FRED, codes for economic series from FRED and then press a couple of buttons.
-This page explains how to use the file in analysis; how to find tickers and codes used in the database; and, technical details of how to read in data from the internet.
+On this web page I demonstrate how you can select alternative stocks, stock indices (like the S&P 500 or the DAX), economic series, exchange rates, timing and other factors and put these in the database.
+On the associated web page (this is the link), I explain how you can work with the macros and create this kind of database by yourself.
+All you really have to do to use this database file for your own analysis is to enter stock tickers (generally from yahoo), symbols for stock indices, commodity price symbols from FRED, codes for economic series from FRED and then press a couple of buttons.
+This page explains how to use the file in economic analysis and how to find tickers and codes used in the database.
 The specific process for creating this file is explained in a couple of videos and in the power point slides below.
 But first, you can download the file by clicking on the button below.

 Using the Comprehensive Stock Price Data in Simple Manner